TIBCOSoftware/fabrician-postgresql-enabler/README.md

 Creating and Installing the Grid Libraries
 ------------------------------------------
 * Download the PostgreSQL binary archive from http://www.enterprisedb.com/products-services-training/pgbindownload.
 * Create a pom.properties file, and set the location of your archive and your Broker installation.
-See the commnets in the pom.xml file for more information.
+See the comments in the pom.xml file for more information.
 * On the command line, type 'mvn install -Ddist'.
 This will build the libraries and install them to the Broker.
 * Go to the Silver Fabric Broker's console, select Stacks>Enablers, and click Global Actions>Update Deployment Files.
 The Enabler should now be in the list.